Rednaxela-beep/omi/omiGlass/README.md

 ### Software

-1. Clone the omiglass repository and install the dependencies:
+1. Prerequisites
+   You need to install Web Application on Linux machine to use OmiGlass.
+Ubuntu 24 or Debian 12 recommended.
+   Install the requered pakages:
     ```
+    apt install -y npm
+    snap install ollama
+    ```
+3. Clone the omiglass repository and install the dependencies:

+   ```
    git clone https://github.com/BasedHardware/omi.git
-   cd omiglass
+   cd omi/omiGlass
    npm install
    ```